Bandeirantes: 20th and 21st centuries

 Bandeirantes were an important part of the 1920s independence movement as they became a symbol of Brazilian pride.
-A large part of this movement was to show the Bandeirantes as pure Brazilian and that they represented bravery and their sense of achievement.
-At this time many poems, paintings, movies, and books were made about Bandeirantes.
-Many statues were raised at this time, including the São Paulo's Monumento às Bandeiras.
+A large part of this movement was to show the bandeirantes as pure Brazilian and that they represented bravery and their sense of achievement.
+At this time many poems, paintings, movies, and books were made about bandeirantes.
+Many statues were raised at this time, including the São Paulo's Monumento às bandeiras.

-In the 21st century, there have been calls to stop celebrating the Bandeirantes.
-Guards have been deployed in Brazil to protect the statues of Bandeirantes from vandalism.
-The statues have been criticized for celebrating the Bandeirantes for their practice of enslaving the native population.
+In the 21st century, there have been calls to stop celebrating the bandeirantes.
+Guards have been deployed in Brazil to protect the statues of bandeirantes from vandalism.
+The statues have been criticized for celebrating the bandeirantes for their practice of enslaving the native population.
 This new wave is trying to confront Brazil's controversial past and their practice of glorifying slave traders.
-Calls to take down statues were again intensified with Britain's removal of a statue of Edward Colston on June 7 of 2020.
-On July 24th of 2021 protesters, in response to Brazilians president Jair Bolsonaro's nationalist rhetoric, set fire to a statue of Borba Gato in São Paulo.
+Calls to take down statues were again intensified with Britain's removal of a statue of Edward Colston on 7 June 2020.

+On 24 July 2021, protesters, in response to Brazilians president Jair Bolsonaro's nationalist rhetoric, set fire to a statue of Borba Gato in São Paulo.
 The call for statue removal is not limited to Brazil—other countries in South America have also called for the removal of statues that depict slavery in a positive light.

+Several bandeirantes were honored by the Paulistas by naming important highways in the State of São Paulo, such as Rodovia Fernão Dias, Rodovia Raposo Tavares,Rodovia Anhanguera and Rodovia dos Bandeirantes.